 If you need documents that are not yet 508 compliant, please contact the National 508 Coordinator, Dorothy Semazzi, at Semazzi.Dorothy@epa.gov.

-The Smalley-Piper site is located in Collierville, Tennessee.
+The Smalley-Piper site occupies about 9 acres in Collierville, Tennessee.
 This former manufacturing site had at least two different business operations including the production of battery casings and farm equipment.
 The site was in use from the 1960s to the about 2007.
 EPA placed the site on the National Priorities List (NPL) in 2005 because of contaminated groundwater, surface water and soil resulting from facility operations.
 EPA and the Tennessee Department of Environment and Conservation (TDEC) have investigated site conditions and taken steps to clean up the site in order to protect people and the environment from contamination.
 Site contamination does not currently threaten people living and working near the site.
 The soil cleanup was completed in 2012.
-The groundwater treatment system was constructed during 2015 and should be in operation by end of the 2015.
+The groundwater treatment system was constructed during 2015 and has been in operation since December 2015.
 These cleanup actions, managed by EPA and TDEC, continue to protect people and the environment from site contamination.

 Commercial and industrial land uses border the site.
 Residential areas, including single-family homes and a mobile home park, are located a quarter-mile southeast of the site.
 Groundwater flows to the northwest.